commons-app/commons-app-documentation/Dependency-Injection.md

 Constructor injection makes it clear what dependencies a class needs and there is far less chance that a `NullPointerException` will be generated because someone created an instance of `CoffeeMaker` and forgot to initialize the members.

 The time when you'll need to use member injection is in classes created by Android - Activities, Fragments, etc - but if you follow the framework outlined on this page your dependencies will arrive when you need them.

+## Example usage 1

+I want to create a new fragment, ExampleFragment.java that will use a LocationServiceManager.
+How do I do this?

+1. Check if one of the methods annotated with `@Provides` in CommonsApplicationModule.java already returns a LocationServiceManager.
+2. If it does, then I can use this method by calling `@Inject LocationServiceManager locationServiceManager` in ExampleFragment.java
+3. Check how ExampleFragment.java should be added to the Dagger configuration.
+As it is a Fragment, I would go to FragmentBuilderModule.java and add the line `@ContributesAndroidInjector abstract ExampleFragment bindExampleFragment();`
+4. ExampleFragment.java must subclass DaggerFragment for this to work